 Our most desirable type of file uploading involves directly uploading files to AWS S3 from the frontend (FE) application (based on the URL provided - presigned - by the API), with the intermediate backend (BE) application taking care of finding an upload location on S3 and transferring the file from temporary to persistent storage.

-A presigned URL is the location where the front-end app should upload the file; the URL is provided by the back-end app and contains the necessary authentication info so that the FE can upload the file directly to a temporary bucket without back-end being an intermediary.
+A pre-signed URL is a location where the front-end app should upload the file; the back-end app provides the URL and contains the necessary authentication info so that the FE can upload the file directly to a temporary bucket without the back-end being an intermediary.

-The workflow for a direct file upload should look like:
+The workflow for a direct file upload should look like this:

-3. FE application uploads the file by using the data obtained from the previous step.
+3. The FE application uploads the file using the data obtained from the previous step.

 4. FE generates JSON with the file cached on the S3 and sends it to the BE application.

-5. BE application either creates or updates a record in the database and moves file between "cache" storage to "store" on S3.
+5. BE application either creates or updates a record in the database and moves files between "cache" storage to "store" on S3.

 Configuration for our Ruby application uploading files to Amazon S3 directly

-To be able to complete this workflow, Shrine comes with the `presign_endpoint` plugin.
-This plugin should be enabled in your `config/initializers/shrine.rb`, by adding the following line of code:
+To complete this workflow, Shrine comes with the `presign_endpoint` plugin.
+This plugin should be enabled in your `config/initializers/shrine.rb` by adding the following line of code:

 # config/initializers/shrine.rb